kcskw/PayaConnect/Endpoints/Postback/README.md

 # Postback Configs Endpoint

-The purpose of theis endpoint is to allow for configuration of a POstback Configuration vai the API.
+The purpose of theis endpoint is to allow for configuration of a Postback Configuration vai the API.
 Visit Postback Configs for more informaion about what these are and how they can be used.

 ## Fields